nrupatunga/nrupatunga.github.io/_posts/2016-06-01-image-semantic-segmentation-using-fully-convolutional-neural-network.md

 <a name="L1"></a>
 # Introduction
-In this post, I will try to give a quick theoretical background to Fully Convolutional neural Network (FCN) and give a little hands on understanding and training a deep FCN for Image Segmentation task.
+In this post, I will try to give a quick theoretical background to Fully Convolutional neural Network (FCN) and give a little hands on understanding FCN.
 Minimal knowledge of neural network and convolutional network  is assumed.

 <a name="L2"></a>
 # Fully Connected Neural Network